Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

-Figure~\ref{fig: thermal_expansion} illustrates solutions of the isothermal local-equilibrium relations for varying fixed uniform temperature $T_i = T$ for all atoms within a Cu crystal, modeled using the EAM potentials of \citet{dai2006extended} and \citet{johnson1988analytic}. \Revision{To validate the results, we report the thermal expansion values obtained from the MD code, LAMMPS~\citep{plimpton1995fast} with NPT ensemble fix and periodic boundaries (cf.~\figurename~\ref{fig: thermal_expansion}$(a)$).
-As the temperature $T$ increases, the local separation of atoms increases, thus increasing the volume of the crystal.
-Furthermore, as the spacing between atoms increases, the displacement-variance entropy $S_{\Sigma}$ also increases (cf.~\figurename~\ref{fig: thermal_expansion}$(b)$).
+\Revision{Figure~\ref{fig: thermal_expansion} illustrates solutions of the isothermal local-equilibrium relations for varying fixed uniform temperature $T_i = T$ for all atoms within a perfect Cu single-crystal, modeled using the EAM potentials of \citet{dai2006extended} and \citet{johnson1988analytic}.
+To simulate the expansion of an infinite crystal, we determine the lattice parameter $a$ and displacement-variance entropy $S_{\Sigma}$ which minimize the Helmholtz free energy $\mathcal{F}$ of an atom under the influence of its full centrosymmetric neighborhood in a periodic lattice (cf. \figurename~\ref{fig: thermal_expansion_setup}$(a)$). \citet{kulkarni2007coarse} used the same infinite-crystal formulation, in which the mechanical forces are evaluated using the lattice spacing as the independent variable (see also the appendix of \citet{tembhekar2018fully}).
+To demonstrate the effect of free surfaces, we repeat the same calculation for a free-standing Cu nano-cube containing $12\times 12 \times 12$ FCC unit cells, subject to the local-equilibrium equations~\eqref{eq: GPP_QS}, isothermal constraint, and free boundaries at various temperature values in our QC solver at full resolution (cf. \figurename~\ref{fig: thermal_expansion_setup}$(b)$).
+Results are also included in Figure~\ref{fig: thermal_expansion}(a).
+As temperature $T$ increases, the lattice spacing $a$ increases.
+In turn, as the spacing between atoms increases, the displacement-variance entropy $S_{\Sigma}$ also increases (cf.~\figurename~\ref{fig: thermal_expansion}$(b)$).
 Further evident from that graph, $S_{\Sigma}$ is not uniform within the crystal, owing to varying numbers $n_i$ of interacting neighboring atoms on the corners, edges, and faces as well as within the bulk of the crystal.
-Sufficiently far away from the free boundaries, the atoms are acted by the full neighbourhood approximating an infinite crystal and characterized by uniform values of the displacement entropy.
-To avoid the effects of free boundaries, we compute the deviation in volume of a bounding box enveloping a $2\times 2 \times 2$ volume at the center of the crystal (outlined in red in figure~\ref{fig: thermal_expansion}$(c)$ in the crystal bulk) with temperature to compute the thermal expansion coefficient
+Sufficiently far away from the free boundaries, each atom is embedded in an approximately perfect infinite crystal and hence characterized by uniform values of the displacement entropy.
+To minimize the effects of free boundaries, we compute the deviation in volume of a bounding box enveloping a $2\times 2 \times 2$ volume at the center of the crystal with temperature (outlined in red in figure~\ref{fig: thermal_expansion}$(c)$ at the center of the nano-cube) to compute the thermal expansion coefficient in the free-standing cube case.
+To validate our results, we further report comparable thermal expansion data obtained from the MD code LAMMPS~\citep{plimpton1995fast}, using an NPT ensemble with periodic boundaries (labeled `MD' in ~\figurename~\ref{fig: thermal_expansion}$(a)$).